The report of an endless struggle for democracy in Peru

 Sur • What was most notable for you as a group when carrying out the “Lava la bandera” action?

 Sur • What are the points of convergence between the current context and the context in which the action took place?
-Tell us about the social and political demands that motivate protests in Peru today; what are the democratic alternatives?
+Tell us about the social and political demands that motivate protests in Peru today.
+What are the democratic alternatives?

-C.C. • Fascist regimes have the same characteristics, and there are many similarities between the current regime and the Fujimori regime.
+C.C. • Fascist regimes have the same characteristics, and there are many similarities between the current regime and Fujimori regime.
 The lack of constitutional rights is the most important issue.
 Today, the lives of Peruvians are being taken just as they were 23 years ago.

-Peru is a country with an unjust centralism that abandons other regions of the country, which suffer with poverty, inequality, and discrimination.
+Peru is a country with an unjust centralism that abandons other regions of the country, which suffer from poverty, inequality, and discrimination.
 Structural racism prevents us from thinking of a society in which all citizens have equal rights.

 Today, the marches are filled with red and white flags, as well as black and white flags; the red gave way to black as a sign of mourning for the over 60 Peruvians who lost their lives at the hands of President Dina Boluarte’s regime and her prime minister, Alberto Otárola.